Particle physics: Practical applications

 In principle, all physics (and practical applications developed therefrom) can be derived from the study of fundamental particles.
 In practice, even if "particle physics" is taken to mean only "high-energy atom smashers", many technologies have been developed during these pioneering investigations that later find wide uses in society.
 Particle accelerators are used to produce medical isotopes for research and treatment (for example, isotopes used in PET imaging), or used directly in external beam radiotherapy.
 The development of superconductors has been pushed forward by their use in particle physics.
 The World Wide Web and touchscreen technology were initially developed at CERN.
 Additional applications are found in medicine, national security, industry, computing, science, and workforce development, illustrating a long and growing list of beneficial practical applications with contributions from particle physics.

 Future

-The primary goal, which is pursued in several distinct ways, is to find and understand what physics may lie beyond the standard model.
-There are several powerful experimental reasons to expect new physics, including dark matter and neutrino mass.
-There are also theoretical hints that this new physics should be found at accessible energy scales.

-Much of the effort to find this new physics are focused on new collider experiments.
-The Large Hadron Collider (LHC) was completed in 2008 to help continue the search for the Higgs boson, supersymmetric particles, and other new physics.
-An intermediate goal is the construction of the International Linear Collider (ILC), which will complement the LHC by allowing more precise measurements of the properties of newly found particles.
-In August 2004, a decision for the technology of the ILC was taken but the site has still to be agreed upon.

-There are important non-collider experiments that attempt to find and understand physics beyond the Standard Model.
-One is the determination of the neutrino masses, since these masses may arise from neutrinos mixing with very heavy particles.
-Another is cosmological observations that provide constraints on the dark matter, although it may be impossible to determine the exact nature of the dark matter without the colliders.
-Finally, lower bounds on the very long lifetime of the proton put constraints on Grand Unified Theories at energy scales much higher than collider experiments will be able to probe any time soon.

-In May 2014, the Particle Physics Project Prioritization Panel released its report on particle physics funding priorities for the United States over the next decade.
-This report emphasized continued U.S. participation in the LHC and ILC, and expansion of the Deep Underground Neutrino Experiment, among other recommendations.
+Major efforts to look for physics beyond the Standard Model include the Future Circular Collider proposed for CERN and the Particle Physics Project Prioritization Panel (P5) in the US that will update the 2014 P5 study that recommended the Deep Underground Neutrino Experiment, among other experiments.